jocelyn-stericker/oxygen/README.md

 I recommend installing all dependencies from the download links on their homepages.

-When installing Rust and Node on Windows, please follow the instructions in the respective installers to enable C++ Build tools.
+When installing Rust and Node on Windows, please follow the instructions in the respective installers to install associated build tools.

 ## Building the CLI